 I have recently been jotting things down in a OneNote for our interns who are new-to-IT that will help them succeed, so I wanted to share that here for anyone else who might be starting out in this field in any capacity.
 It may seem like a lot, but these are all things you can work on one at a time until you’re basically invincible.

-The key ways to make it in IT:
+Tips to make it in the IT world:

 - Don’t drag your feet when faced with a problem you don’t know how to fix.
 We all know the answers are on google.